-We focused on this area mainly because management's calculation of interest income applying the effective interest rate method uses, in addition to relevant nominal interest rates, a number of different fees and costs.
-Significant management judgement and estimates are involved in determining expected lives of loans and which fees and costs are included in interest income instead of net commission income.
-The Group has over ten years of history of lending in different economic conditions and has a significant amount of information from which to assess trends in payment, redemption and product transfers.
+We focused on this area mainly because management's calculation of interest income applying the effective interest rate method uses, in addition to relevant nominal interest rates, a number of different fees received and costs incurred.
+Significant management judgement and estimates are involved in determining the expected lives of loans, and which fees and costs are included in interest income instead of net commission income and the pattern of their recognition in income.
+The Group has from its history of lending in different economic conditions and cycles a significant amount of information from which to assess trends in payments, repayments and product transfers.
 This detailed information is used to obtain estimates of its customers' behaviour and performance, including the assumptions around expected lives of loans which is then used in the effective interest rate calculation.

-Note 3 "Significant Accounting Policies", Note 4 "Critical Accounting Estimates and Judgements in Applying Accounting Policies", Note 21 "Net margin" and Note 31 "Financial and Insurance Risk Management" included in the consolidated financial statements provide detailed information on the interest income calculated using the effective interest rate method and effective interest rates of loans and advances to customers.

-Our audit procedures in relation to the effective interest rates of loans originated by the Group included testing on a sample basis of the key controls in relation to the nominal interest income and the fee income and costs incurred which contribute to interest income calculated using the effective interest rate method.
-These controls included those over calculation and accrual of the nominal interest income and fee income and costs incurred, parts of interest income calculated using the effective interest rate method and the data transfer from the source system to the accounting system.
+Note 40 "Significant Accounting Policies", Note 3 "Critical Accounting Estimates and Judgements in Applying Accounting Policies", Note 20 "Net Margin" and Note 29 "Financial and Insurance Risk Management" included in the consolidated financial statements provide detailed information on the interest income Our audit procedures in relation to the effective interest rates of loans originated by the Group included testing, on a sample basis, the key controls in relation to the nominal interest income, and the fee income and costs incurred which contribute to interest income calculated using the effective interest rate method.
+These controls included those over calculation and accrual of the nominal interest income and fee income and costs incurred parts of interest income calculated using the effective interest rate method and the data transfer from the source system to the accounting system.